 With the Sainbury’s Smartshop app you scan items and put them in your own bags as you go round the store.
 At the end you pay at a dedicated SmartShop checkout.
 ASDA Scan&Go works the same way.
 The advantage of using the system in a big ASDA is that there are no queues to pay at the end.
 Sainsbury’s have rolled their Smartshop system out to lots of stores and are pushing it with lower priced offers you only get if you use the Sainsbury’s Smartshop App.
 You need a Nectar card to do this.
 They have free wifi in these stores.

-The Holborn Circus Sainsbury’s I reviewed in June 2019 has closed and signs tell people their nearest shop is across the road in Fetter Lane.
-But rumour has it that the Holborn Circus Sainsbury’s is being re-fitted so that you can shop as you would do in an Amazon Fresh or Tesco GetGo store.
+The Holborn Circus Sainsbury’s I reviewed in June 2019 has now being re-fitted so that you can shop as you would do in an Amazon Fresh or Tesco GetGo store.

 If you want a bit of fun grab your smartphone and a shopping bag and head off down the Central Line to Chancery Lane.
-At the moment Tesco is the only futuristic store open down there.
-It’s a lot smarter than the depressing one in Gladstone Place, Bow.
-Amazon and Sainsbury’s will soon be open near Chancery Lane.
+You have a choice of Tesco or Sainsbury’s or Amazon Fresh to try futuristic shopping.
 You could also try out the Amazon Fresh store at Canary Wharf which opened in May.

 Whilst on a train to photograph Amazon Fresh at Dalston, I decided to download the Amazon app and give it a try.
 You launch the app at the entrance, click on the shopping cart at the bottom, then Fresh Code at the top.
 That’s like your “tube pass” to enter the shop.